StuartHemming/LINQtoCSV/readme.md

 # LINQtoCSV

+This is a fork of https://github.com/mperdeck/LINQtoCSV

+I'm planning to modify this version to that it can be used to specifically ignore certain properites rather than having to use
+`EnforceCsvColumnAttribute` and then having to tag every field you _do_ want with `CsvColumn`

 This library makes it easy to use CSV files with LINQ queries.
 Its features include:

 * Follows the most common rules for CSV files.
 Correctly handles data fields that contain commas and line breaks.